fractalide/fractalide/components/README.md

 ### Why?

-Composition is a very important part of programming.
-A `subnet` allows one to compose `components`, other `subnets` and `contracts` and expose a nice simple interface to users.
-These `subnets` may be recombined ad nauseam, in as many ways as `components`, indeed from an interface perspective they are identical to `components`.
+Composition is an important part of programming, allowing one to hide implementation detail.
+Allowing the user of your `subnet` to reason about high level problems, without getting caught up in low level details.

 ### Who?